arfc/saltproc/CONTRIBUTING.md

 to get started on one.

 #### Bug Reports
+Please use the provided bug report template.
+In particular:
   - Please include a short but detailed, self-contained Python snippet or explanation for reproducing the problem.

   - Explain what the expected behavior was, and what you saw instead.

+#### Feature Requests
+Please use the provided feature request template.

+#### Discussion
+Please the use Github Discussions tab.
+Make sure to read the pinned post.

 ##### Instructions for setting up a development environment